ricsanfre/pi-cluster/documentation/pimaster.md

 ## Installing Ansible, playboook syntax checking tools and Molecule (Ansible testing environment)

-Ansible can be installed in Ubuntu 18.04 using official package from the ansible repository 'sudo apt install ansible' will install an old ansible verion for python2.
+Ansible can be installed in Ubuntu 18.04/20.04 using official package from the ansible repository 'sudo apt install ansible' will install an old ansible verion.

 Ansible Molecule is not available as official package, so pip is the only alternative Instead, install latest version for python3 with python package manager pip.